Proton therapy: Description

 Proton therapy is a type of external beam radiotherapy that uses ionizing radiation.
 In proton therapy, medical personnel use a particle accelerator to target a tumor with a beam of protons.
 These charged particles damage the DNA of cells, ultimately killing them by stopping their reproduction and thus eliminating the tumor.
 Cancerous cells are particularly vulnerable to attacks on DNA because of their high rate of division and their limited ability to repair DNA damage.
 Some cancers with specific defects in DNA repair may be more sensitive to proton radiation.

 Proton therapy lets physicians deliver a highly conformal beam, i.e. delivering radiation that conforms to the shape and depth of the tumor and sparing much of the surrounding, normal tissue.
 For example, when comparing proton therapy to the most advanced types of photon therapy—intensity-modulated radiotherapy (IMRT) and volumetric modulated arc therapy (VMAT)—proton therapy can give similar or higher radiation doses to the tumor with a 50%-60% lower total body radiation dose.

 Protons can focus energy delivery to fit the tumor shape, delivering only low-dose radiation to surrounding tissue.
 As a result, the patient has fewer side effects.
 All protons of a given energy have a certain penetration range; very few protons penetrate beyond that distance.
 Also, the dose delivered to tissue is maximized only over the last few millimeters of the particle's range; this maximum is called the spread out Bragg peak, often called the SOBP (see visual).

-To treat tumors at greater depth, one needs a beam with higher energy, typically given in eV (electron volts).
+To treat tumors at greater depth, one needs a beam with higher energy, typically given in MeV (mega electron volts).
 Accelerators used for proton therapy typically produce protons with energies of 70 to 250 MeV.
 Adjusting proton energy during the treatment maximizes the cell damage within the tumor.
 Tissue closer to the surface of the body than the tumor gets less radiation, and thus less damage.
-Tissues deeper in the body gets very few protons, so the dose becomes immeasurably small.
+Tissues deeper in the body get very few protons, so the dose becomes immeasurably small.

 In most treatments, protons of different energies with Bragg peaks at different depths are applied to treat the entire tumor.
 These Bragg peaks are shown as thin blue lines in the figure in this section.
-It is important to understand that, while tissues behind (or deeper than) the tumor get almost no radiation, the tissues in front of (shallower than) the tumor get radiation dosage based on the SOBP.
+While tissues behind (or deeper than) the tumor get almost no radiation, the tissues in front of (shallower than) the tumor get radiation dosage based on the SOBP.